recepcanaltinbag/PhyloHeat/README.md

 # Requirements

-- Linux (it maybe run on Windows and MacOS too, but not tested)
+- Linux (not tested on Windows and MacOS)
 - [Phyton](https://www.python.org/) 3.8 or later

 ## The required packages